supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting.md

 ## Lab objectives
  In this lab, you will perform the following:
+ - Task 1: Create a Log Analytics Workspace and Sentinel Workspace.
- - Task 1: Create a hunting query
+ - Task 2: Create a hunting query
- - Task 2: Create a NRT query rule
+ - Task 3: Create a NRT query rule
- - Task 3: Create a Search
+ - Task 4: Create a Search
- - Task 4: Create a hunt that combines multiple queries into a MITRE tactic
+ - Task 5: Create a hunt that combines multiple queries into a MITRE tactic

 ## Estimated timing: 40 minutes